-Fiscal/Admin Capacity to Respond to Economic Recovery Grant Opportunities the COVID-19 pandemic.
-Staff will work on billing, reporting, vendor management, and monitoring.
+Fiscal/Admin Capacity to Respond to Economic Recovery Grant Opportunities

+Project Overview: This project includes hiring three FTE to support Lane County Health & Human Services (H&HS) in their work leading the local public health response and recovery for the COVID-19 pandemic.
+Staff work on billing, reporting, vendor management, and monitoring.
 This project supports H&HS Fiscal and Administrative capacity to respond to the significant workload caused by responding to the pandemic.
 One of the positions funded by this project addresses the increased billing and financial reporting workload due to the significant volume of COVID-19 funding managed by H&HS.
 The other two positions are focused on compliance and the administrative processing associated with receiving, expending, and contracting of ARP and FEMA funds.
 These positions are essential to ensure accurate and timely financial reporting, and compliance with local, state, and federal guidelines.
 The project supports this effort through processing and monitoring contracts with community organizations.
 As more and more funding flows into the community, it is important that our vendors and subcontractors adhere to contract requirements.